polipones/pod-hugo-main-website/content/payments/index.en.md

 ## Payment information

 To use the benefits offered by the Pod-O-Lee club, you must have active membership and pay the relevant fees for each half of the calendar year.
-See [Internal and external membership](#internal-and-external-membership) below.
+See [Internal and external membership](#internal-and-external-membership) below. **It is not possible to pay only part of the membership.**

 - Payments for the first half of the year can be made from 1 January to 30 June.
 Membership remains valid until 30 September.
 - Payments for the second half of the year can be made from 1 July to 31 December.
 Membership remains valid until 28 February of the following year.